GeorgTrede/reNewspaper/README.md

 ![reNewspaper](https://user-images.githubusercontent.com/38717655/129438940-f853c106-e55b-4cf6-a3b2-ff79114fd6d3.jpg)

 Scrape articles from a newspaper website and stuff them into a pdf file suitable for the reMarkable tablet (including clicky pdf links).
-It works for the NYT newspage, but if you want a different newspaper, the files kind of help guiding you the way to get there, too.
+It works for the NYT, The Guardian, Canberra Times und Die Zeit newspages, but if you want a different newspaper, the files kind of help guiding you the way to get there, too.
+The provided run.sh program also allows to update the News.pdf on the reMarkable to save the step of uploading the generated and deleting the old file manually.

 ## Who can use it?
 Basically everyone who owns a reMarkable (or comparable device) and a computer.
 You should also be confident using the terminal.